camaraproject/IdentityAndConsentManagement/documentation/CAMARA-ICM-examples.md

 `scope` and all other fields are optional.
 [JSON Web Token](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1) defines some common claims.
 RFC7662 response values serve as an **example** how an access token might look like.
 These access tokens might contain additional fields carrying what Camara needs regarding "purpose"

-The scope `openid` is needed only in the request to specify that the request is an OpenId request.
-The scope `openid` is not needed in the access token.
+The `openid` scope is needed in the request to specify that the request is an OpenID Connect request.
+However, there is no explicit requirement to include the `openid` scope in the response.

 ---
 **Note**